holographxyz/holograph-cli/README.md

 ## `holograph operator`

-Listen for EVM events for jobs and process them
+Listen for jobs and execute jobs.

 ```
 USAGE